ElvaShen/Lending_Club_Loan_Data_Interactive_Visualization/README.md

 # Lending Club Data Visualization Project

 ## Summary
 The objective of this project is to understand trends of loan amount and gain insights through analyzing the Lending Club Loan Data from 2007 to 2015.
 The reason I chose this dataset was from my great interest in FinTech industry, and I believe learning what loan data looks like will help me better understand their business model and enhance my business acumen.
-In this project, I mainly used Python Plotly to generate interactive visualizations about the distribution of loan amount by state, by purpose and making comparison of loan amount and borrowers' income with respective loan grade.
+In this project, I mainly used Python Plotly to generate interactive visualizations about which states have the most loan issued, loan grades issuing trend and the relationship between the loan amount and borrowers' annual income with respect to loan grade.

 <img width="868" alt="screenshot 2018-09-01 00 43 08" src="https://user-images.githubusercontent.com/41976548/44943740-65caaa80-ad80-11e8-8038-ba8f237dec4f.png">